Frank Erwin Center: Events

 Prince, Guns N' Roses, Rod Stewart, Madonna, Whitney Houston, Radiohead, Kanye West, Lady Gaga, Miley Cyrus and many others have performed at the arena.

 The Erwin Center hosted the semifinals and finals of the University Interscholastic League boys' and girls' basketball playoffs in all five classifications until 2015, when the playoffs moved to San Antonio.

-The arena also hosts both UT commencement ceremonies and various local high school graduations.
+The arena also hosted both UT commencement ceremonies and various local high school graduations.